FAA5.I Determining Benefits : 03 Expenses : D NA Utility Expenses and Allowances

 Utility Allowance Verification

-When the utility expense is billed to someone outside the budgetary unit, one of the following must be used to verify who is responsible to pay the expense:
+When the utility expense is billed to someone outside the budgetary unit, verify who is responsible to pay the expense with a statement from the person billed for the expense.

-NOTE The CC documentation or the signed statement must include the type of utility expense and must state that the budgetary unit has the responsibility to pay the utility expense.
+NOTE The signed statement must include the type of utility expense and must state that the budgetary unit has the responsibility to pay the utility expense.

 Telephone Expense Verification